bakpakin/Fennel/api.md

 parsed values.
 They are identified using `fennel.comment?` and constructed using the `fennel.comment` function.
 They are represented as tables that have source data as fields inside them.

+In most data context, comments just get included inline in a list or sequence.
+However, in a kv table, this cannot be done, because kv tables must have balanced key/value pairs, and including comments inline would imbalance these or cause keys to be considered as values and vice versa.
+So the comments are stored on the `comments` field of metatable instead, keyed by the key or value they were attached to.

 ## Work with docstrings and metadata